vatsan143/FindMaximum/README.md

 Program to find the maximum marks using the list method max().

-Program developed by: srivatsan G
+Program developed by: Srivatsan G

 Register No: 212223230216